 Before insurance companies are willing to part with substantial sums of money, they usually want you to jump through some hoops first.
 “How many hoops?” you ask.
 Sometimes not many and sometimes WAY too many.
 They just seem to want to make plaintiffs and plaintiffs’ attorneys work extra hard for a substantial settlement.
 In my twenty years of practice, I can count my substantial settlements before filing a lawsuit on one hand.

 To illustrate my point, I had a case not long ago that was a case of clear medical malpractice.
 A radiologist misread a chest x-ray of a young man and identified a cancerous legion as “just a spot, nothing to worry about.”
 A couple of years later, that young man started coughing up blood.
-That spot was now diagnosed as late stage lung cancer which carried with it a very low rate of survivability.
+That spot was now diagnosed as late stage lung cancer which carried with it a very low rate of survival.
 If he was diagnosed a couple of years earlier, he would have been treated and according to science, would have lived a long healthy life.
 Instead, as a result of this radiologist’s error in reading a chest x-ray, his situation was grim.

 The case seemed like clear malpractice to me.
 I sent the medical records to some experts who all said they had never seen a case of such blatant malpractice.
 One told me that in the 40 years of doing medical/legal work he had never seen a case as indefensible as this one.
 I tried to have discussions with the hospital’s lawyers but they were not interested in settlement discussions.
 So, I filed a lawsuit.